tharuShe96/AzVMSS_template/README.md

 The Deployment_template is an ARM template.

 Estimated monthly Cost- Pay-as-you-go - 65aud

-Assumptions
+Assumptions:
 -VM size chosen assuming the workload will just be running the nginx web page.
 -Running for 730 hours
 -Includes costs for public IP VmSS and load balancer(500GB data processed)